Roosevelt Arch: Description

 The arch is constructed of hexagonal blocks of columnar basalt, quarried locally.
 The arch is 52 ft high.
 Two towers or buttresses flank the main archway, pierced by pedestrian passages with heavy wood doors.
 The arch is flanked by curved walls of the same basalt stone, 12 ft high, ending in short towers.
 The quote from the Organic Act is set above the arch in a rectangular slab of concrete.
 Similar panels flank the arch above the pedestrian doors, with "Yellowstone National Park" on the left and "Created by Act of Congress, March 1, 1872" on the right.
 Original ambitions for the design included a lake and waterfall, which could not be practically constructed in the semi-arid region and were never pursued.
 Instead, a small pond was built a little way in front of the arch, with unusual landscaping including sequoias from California.
 The pond and trees eventually disappeared.
 The north entrance station was located just past the arch from 1921 until it was relocated a substantial distance to the south in 1961.

 The arch is listed as a contributing structure to the North Entrance Road Historic District, and was placed on the National Register of Historic Places as part of the district in 2002.

+While motorists and pedestrians can visit the arch and travel under it, the main entrance route to Yellowstone directs through traffic to a route that bypasses the arch about 400 feet away.
+The change was made in a 2011 construction project, in response to traffic and pedestrian jams at the arch, whose opening is too small to accommodate two full lanes of traffic.